100 percent real flour points out that most people use a fake which masquerades as the genuine article to bake their bread.

 So it is back to Hobson's choice.
 For my part I will accept the horse at the front of the pack; she may not be quite so pretty but I can enjoy my bread utterly without guilt, not groaning constantly under this or that diet.

-The ketogenic diets incidentally are the only ones that come close to being effective, but you still have to give up bread for ever.
+The ketogenic diets incidentally are the only ones that come close to being effective, but you still have to give up bread for ever; rather find a source of 100 percent real flour.

 Can you have your bread and eat it?
-Yes, sirree, but you will need a mill and have to spend five-minutes every day preparing the dough for the best tasting loaf in the world.
-Have a salad and some fruit with it; sprinkle on some freshly-ground nuts and seeds.
+Yes, sirree, but you will need a mill and have to spend five minutes every day preparing the dough for the best tasting loaf in the world.
+Have a salad and some fruit with it; sprinkle it with some freshly-ground nuts and seeds.
 Regularly take a few short walks and you'll never have to diet again; period.

 For me, it is Hobson's choice.
 There is no other way; bread made from 100 percent real flour or nothing.

-This is a lot more than just a slice of bread and butter; it's sourdough made with 100 percent real flour.
-The taste is unbelievable and the nutrition even better; it's real food.
+This is a lot more than just a slice of bread and butter; it's sourdough made with 100 percent flour.
+The taste is unbelievable and the nutrition even better; it is real food.
 One need have no fear of carbs like this even if you are on a ketogenic diet.

-You will quite quickly find that one slice of real bread is enough.
+You will quite quickly find that one slice of real bread is enough; it's all about those stretch receptors.

 I'm serious about the five-minutes by the way; that is all it takes once you are in the groove to grind your 100 percent real flour and prepare the sourdough.
 I hope you are beginning to see that there is a vast difference between real and fake bread; the latter is a poor shadow of the genuine article.